Construction Advisory

 When to Engage StrideArc Construction Advisory

-StrideArc Construction Advisory delivers the most value when internal teams face growing execution complexity, escalating costs, or a lack of visibility into project performance.
+Construction advisory delivers the most value when internal teams face growing execution complexity, escalating costs, or limited visibility into project performance.
+The need usually surfaces at a recognizable point:

-● Construction is underway, but no owner-side structure is in place
+● Construction is underway without owner-side structure in place

-● Change orders or delays are impacting capital, phasing, or delivery
+● Change orders or delays are affecting capital, phasing, or delivery

-● Lenders or investors are requesting updates the team can’t fully provide
+● Lenders or investors expect updates the team cannot fully provide

-● Stakeholders lack alignment, escalation paths, or progress visibility
+● Stakeholders lack alignment, escalation paths, or reliable progress visibility